jerkar/springboot-plugin/README.md

 ```
 ## Project scaffolding

-If you don't want to set up the entire project in a single command line, execute : `jerkar @org.jerkar:addin-spring-boot:1.2.7.0-SNAPSHOT -buildClass=JkSpringbootBuild scaffold`.
+If you want to set up the entire project in a single command line, execute : `jerkar @org.jerkar:addin-spring-boot:1.2.7.0-SNAPSHOT -buildClass=JkSpringbootBuild scaffold`.

-Explanation :
+**Explanation : **

 * `@org.jerkar:addin-spring-boot:1.2.7.0-SNAPSHOT` tells jerkar tu use this Jerkar addin (This addin will be uploaded from you download repository).
 * `-buildClass=JkSpringbootBuild` tells Jerkar to instanciate an object of this class.